Alpha Pro Tech Ltd. (APT): Skating on Thin Ice? We Know the Answer

-Alpha Pro Tech Ltd. (AMEX:APT) went up by 5.02% from its latest closing price compared to the recent 1-year high of $41.59.
-The company’s stock price has collected 6.67% of gains in the last five trading sessions.
+Alpha Pro Tech Ltd. (AMEX:APT) went down by -3.55% from its latest closing price compared to the recent 1-year high of $41.59.
+The company’s stock price has collected 4.95% of gains in the last five trading sessions.
 Press Release reported on 11/05/20 that Alpha Pro Tech, Ltd. Announces Financial Results for the Third Quarter of 2020

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.